amitfin/daily_schedule/README.md

 ![Edit Daily Schedule Dialog](https://raw.githubusercontent.com/amitfin/daily_schedule/master/screenshots/edit1.png)![Edit Daily Schedule Time Range](https://raw.githubusercontent.com/amitfin/daily_schedule/master/screenshots/edit2.png)

+Note: modifying Daily Schedule causes the binary sensor state to become ```unavailable``` momentarily.
+It's a side effect of the old binary sensor getting unloaded, just before the new binary sensor is created.
+This side effect might impact Automation Rules.
+Two ways to mitigate it can be:
+  1) The rule should be triggered by explicit state values, e.g. by using the ```to: ["on", "off"]``` property in the state's trigger
+  2) The rule should have the right mode, e.g. ```mode: restart```

 ## Schedule Validation

 The schedule can be saved only if it passes the following checks: